Curriculum Vitae

 Senior Lab Member University of British Columbia Kelowna, BC, Canada 2017-2020

-• Mentored several undergraduate and graduate students, leading to their publication of first-author primary manuscripts
+• Supervised 12 undergraduate students (two Honor’s, four Canadian tri-council funded summer students, rest volunteering for experience) and six Master’s students, leading to their publication of first-author primary manuscripts (PI: Andis Klegeris)

-• Generated unique projects and research directions for the lab
+• Identified unique projects and research directions for the lab

-• Managed a relational database for chemical and biological inventory
+• Managed a database for chemical and biological inventory

 Teacher Hope Secondary Hope, BC, Canada 2015-2016